petetanru/petetanru.github.io/_posts/2016-01-14-social-rules-advice.markdown

 tag: culture
 ---

 The **[Recurse Center][recurse]**, "a free, self-directed, educational retreat for people who want to get better at programming, whether they've been coding for three decades or three months", has a really interesting set of social rules for participants.
-They're interesting because they focus on the subtle-implicit ways one can be a jerk, and these do not get called out enough in our society.
+They're interesting because they focus on the subtle-implicit ways one can be a jerk, and these do not get called out often in our society.

 ##Social rules